 In the classroom quizzes

-At technology-forward universities, it’s common for quizzes to be used in the classroom.
+At technology-forward universities, using quizzes in the classroom is common.
 By nature, quizzes are highly engaging and interactive, helping students retain information and learn more about themselves as it pertains to the class.
 It’s no surprise, then, why many professors incorporate them into their lessons.

 Quizzes are also a convenient way to test your student’s knowledge before a graded assessment, helping them understand what subjects they need to review.
 A quiz can recommend additional resources, textbook chapters to revisit, and so much more.